 Sports Illustrated's web site for kids.
 Full of sports information, articles, radio programs, survey questions, and more.

 The web site of Kids Discover magazine.
 Click on Teach and the click on A Look Inside Every Title and you will discover an amazing list of resources that includes a list of web sites, children's books, adult books and community resources that support both social studies and science curriculum.

 The Kids button on this Smithsonian Institution's website leads you to a selection of arts, science and nature, history and culture, and people and places resources that support both social studies and science curriuclums.

-The Boston Musuem of Science website contains both student ("Explore and Learn") and teacher ("Educator Tools") resources.
+The Boston Museum of Science website contains both student ("Explore and Learn") and teacher ("Educator Tools") resources.
 The Virtual Exhibits provide great content for a variety of topic studies.